Kevin-Kiprotich/Agri-Connect-Backend/README.md

 }
 ```

-This will compute the SUMS data, annual totals and cumulative totals and upload the results to supabase.
+This will compute the SUMS data, annual totals, and cumulative totals and upload the results to supabase.